richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - PortAudioMicrophoneWrapper: PortAudioCallback() contains the data stream for Alexa request
       - SpeechSynthesizer: startPlaying() contains the data stream for Alexa response

+After modifications, the total size of the binary executable is 16.2MB.

 ### Audio Processing